ppy/osu-wiki/wiki/Ranking_criteria/osu!taiko/en.md

 - **Improvisation:** Having more notes than the actual song is providing.
 - **[Taiko template background](/wiki/Beatmap/Background/Taiko_template_background):** Background images that simulate authentic Taiko no Tatsujin gameplay.

-## Overall
+## General

-Overall rules and guidelines apply to every kind of osu!taiko difficulty.
+General rules and guidelines apply to every kind of osu!taiko difficulty.
 Rhythm-related rules and guidelines apply to approximately 180 BPM beatmaps with 4/4 time signatures.
 If your song is drastically faster or slower, some variables might be different, as detailed in [Scaling BPM on the Ranking Criteria](/wiki/Ranking_criteria/Scaling_BPM).

-### General

-#### Rules
+### Rules

 All rules are exactly that: **rules**.
 They are **not** guidelines and must **not** be broken under **any** circumstances.